miguelsimon/IC/concourse-ci/README.md

 # Overview

+**currently moving to [https://gpu1next.ific.uv.es](https://gpu1next.ific.uv.es), still need to sync docker compose file that @jocarbur is working on into this repo**

-Proof of concept is up at [https://ci.ific-invisible-cities.com/](https://ci.ific-invisible-cities.com/).
+Proof of concept is up at [https://gpu1next.ific.uv.es](https://gpu1next.ific.uv.es).
 It's password protected, ask @mmkekic for access if you want to poke around, authorization for the real version would be mediated via oauth by membership in the [nextic github organization](https://github.com/nextic).

 This sets up an example CI pipeline for the invisible cities project.
 The idea is that, whenever a pull request to a [protected branch](https://help.github.com/en/articles/about-protected-branches) happens: